 How Do I Invest?

-You can easily buy and sell publicly traded REITs through your existing investment portfolio or brokerage.
+You can easily buy and sell publicly traded REITs through your existing investment portfolio or online brokerage.

 Investing in non-traded REITs is a bit trickier.
 Most non-accredited investors who want to invest in public non-traded REITs usually have to do so through real estate crowdfunding platforms like Fundrise.

 You cannot invest in public non-traded REITs through your brokerage.